Snaacker/Java/README.md

-# Everything related to Java technologies
+# Algorythm write in Java